pivotal/docs-tap/install-general.md

       rm -rf ~/Library/Application\ Support/tanzu-cli/*
       ```

-  12. Check to see what version of the Tanzu CLI core is installed:
+  12. Check to see what version of the Tanzu CLI core is currently installed:

       ```
       tanzu version
       ```

-  13. If the version returned is `v0.11.0` or greater
+  13. If the version returned is `v0.10.0` or greater
-      Disable the **context-aware CLI for plugins** feature so the downloaded CLI core and plugins are installed without errors:
+      Disable the **context-aware CLI for plugins** feature so the locally downloaded CLI core and plugins can be installed without errors:

       ```
       tanzu config set features.global.context-aware-cli-for-plugins false
       ```
+      If the version returned is less than `v0.10.0`, skip this step.

   14. Update the core CLI: